ExpressionEngine/ExpressionEngine-User-Guide/docs/development/add-on-update-file.md

 ```

 ## Install Your Add-On (`install()`)
 The CLI automatically generates our install method.
 This method will ensure that all extensions and actions declared above will be properly installed.
-If you just need to install actions and/or extensions, then you can leave this method as is.
-Otherwise use this section to add tabs to saved [publish layouts](), update the database, or do something else when the add-on is installed.
+If you only need to install actions and/or extensions, then you can leave this method as is.
+Otherwise, use this section to add tabs to saved [publish layouts](), update the database, or do something else when the add-on is installed.

 | Parameter | Type      | Description                                             |